nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Duplicate tags (with the same name) are **not** allowed.
 * Tag names are **case-insensitive**. e.g `newtag t/BRIDE'S SIDE` is the same as `newtag t/Bride's Side`
 * Only 30 (or fewer) predefined tags can exist at any point.
-* Attempting to add tags with mix of invalid and valid names at once will result in an error.
+* Attempting to add tags with a mix of invalid and valid names at once will result in an error.
-* Attempting to add a mix of duplicate and non-duplicate tags at once will only allow the non-duplicate tags to be added.
+* Attempting to add tags with a mix of duplicate and non-duplicate names at once will only allow the non-duplicate tags to be added.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You may add any number of tags at once (as long as the total number does not exceed 30). e.g. `newtag t/bride's side t/groom's side t/friends`